 Alternative Queries

-Alternative queries is a library created to help with handcrafted SQL queries.
-It works by providing a class that represent the queries where its parameter types are checked by Pydantic.
+It works by providing a class that represent the queries where its parameter

 If you want to write reusable and nested handcrafted SQL queries, you can check more information on the Alternative Queries Documentation.
 If you want to know how Alternative Queries can help you, check the Why use Alternative Queries? section of the documentation.